mhamilt/Audio-Unit-V3-Templates/README.md

 Try changing the 4 letter code.
 Try altering the manufacturer code as well.
 ![info.plist](https://github.com/mhamilt/Audio-Unit-V3-Templates/blob/master/images/info.plist.png)

+### How do I install once I have built the AUv3?
+The AUv3 is an app extension that is part of a larger application.
+Along with the `.appex` files you should have a `.app` file.
+Open that on the machine you wish to install and it should register the AUv3.

+#### Is there a nicer way to install it?
+I am currently looking into cleaner package delivery.
+Watch this space.

 # References
 Here are a couple of links to check out along your AUv3 travels